JasonBoy/node-web-kit/README.md

 `npm run prod -- app 2`, which will start/reload app with 2 instances enabled
 `npm run prod -- all 0 start`, which will start all apps with maximum(0 == maximum) instances,
  "start" is only for the first time
-`npm run prod -- all`, which will reload all apps,
+`npm run prod -- all`, which will reload all apps
+or
-actually it just executes the `app.sh` file or create your own script if needed
+create your own script if needed